jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 end
 ```

-The method's return value is the index number of the matching *almost  won* condition.
-If there is no almost won condition, the method returns 'nil.'
-In the example above, because ["X", " ", "X"] of the #win_index array matches an almost won condition, the #almost_won method returns its index, or 0.
+The #almost_won method's return value is the index number of the matching *almost  won* condition in the array that the #win_index method returns.
+If there is no *almost won* condition, the method returns 'nil.'

+In the example above, because ["X", " ", "X"] in the #win_index method's returned array matches an almost won condition, the #almost_won method returns it's index, 0.
 Through a similar method, the A.I. can also detect whether or not its opponent has almost won.

 Once it knows whether or not there is an *almost* winning condition for either itself or its opponent, it simply needs to make or block the winning move in the location that is required to win, which we can refer to as the 'winning cell'.
-We can obtain the location of this 'winning cell' by getting the index of whatever cell remains blank (" ") in the return value of the #almost_won method,
+We can obtain the location of this 'winning cell' by first getting the index of whatever cell remains blank (" ") in the *almost winning* combination.

 ```
 def win_or_block